syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 ### Detecting the inclusion of freetext annotation

-The event `FreeTextAnnotationAdded` will be raised when an freetext annotation is added to the PDF.
+The event `FreeTextAnnotationAdded` will be raised when a freetext annotation is added to the PDF.

 {% tabs %}
 {% highlight xaml %}